annickboel/skills/VUE/VUE-Part6.md

 >       Description:
 >         As a User of the site
 >         I want to logout
->         So that I can quit my session
+>         So that I can leave my authenticated session
 >       Business rules:
->         A logout link will be added in the navigation bar
+>         A logout section will be added in the navigation bar
->         The state will be maintained in the centralized store
+>         The authentication state will be maintained in the centralized store
->         On logout:
+>         On click on the Logout section:
 >         - 'Logged as' and Logout sections will disappear
 >         - Login and Register links will be displayed
->         - The user will be redirected to the Home page
+>         - The authentication state will be updated in the centralized store
 >       Acceptance tests:
->         A error message is displayed if the credentials are not valid
->         A 'Logged as' section has been added in the navigation bar
+>         A logout section has been added in the navigation bar
->         The authenticated user is redirected to the Home page
+>         The authentictation state is maintained in the centralized store
+>         On click on the logout section:
+>         - 'Logged as' and Logout sections are not more present
+>         - Login and Register links are displayed
+>         - The authentication state has been in the centralized store

 > ## Resources